-Creating a niche in Bollywood where millions are silenced and shunned everyday is hard.
+Creating a niche in Bollywood where millions are silenced and shunned every day is hard.
 Of all the leading actors today, Aamir Khan has carved out a space separate and unattainable for the rest.
 Not undermining any of our other actors, Aamir Khan has an unparalleled reputation which he guardedly maintains and upholds.
-He mostly works on one film at a time, channeling his entire focus on a particular film, assuring high quality work.
-This man somehow has his way with sucking out the best from the actors he works with, and scripts he works on.
+He mostly works on one film at a time, channelling his entire focus on a particular film, assuring high-quality work.
+This man somehow has his way of sucking out the best from the actors he works with, and scripts he works on.

 Be it Farhan Akhtar’s Dil Chahta Hai, an unusually uncommon urban story for its times or Rakyesh Omprakash Mehra’s Rang De Basanti, he is known to raise the bar of dedication for all his co-actors by obliging them to raise the standard of their work higher.
 He renders his infectious energy to the film’s script and all his co-actors.
 When we talk of Crème de le crème in mainstream Bollywood, we foremost are surely referring to Aamir Khan.